It’s Day 5 of the 29 Days to Great Sex series, and today we’re going to talk about how to awaken your body!

 But some of you women I know are having some serious problems in the bedroom, and going through these 29 days is a difficult process for you.
 I received one email that said this:

 I’m so glad that she feels like they’re finally able to communicate, and that there may be light at the end of the tunnel.
-Today I want to give you a challenge that will hopefully give you even more confidence and encouragement.
+Today I want to give you a challenge that will hopefully give you even more confidence and encouragement–as you awaken your body.
 Here’s how:

 Light some candles, get a space heater to make sure your bedroom is comfortable, and put some massage oil on the bed.
 Now take a timer and set it for 15 minutes.
 For the next 15 minutes, while you lie still, ask your husband to explore your body, without any anticipation that you will actually orgasm.
 And you can’t make love!
 This isn’t foreplay.
 This is just play.
 He can touch you where he wants.
 But here are the rules: